networked-aframe/networked-aframe/readme.md

-Networked A-Frame
+Networked-Aframe
 =======

 **Bringing Social VR to the Web**

 Write full-featured Social VR experiences on the web, with minimal networking knowledge required.
+Built on top of the wonderful [A-Frame](https://aframe.io/).

 <div>
   <a href="#features">Features</a>